Chapter Eighteen: The Reckoning

 If you see other material that should be marked (such as common triggers or phobias), e-mail me.
 I am serious about web accessibility, and I will respond to your concerns as soon as I can manage.(hide content warnings)

-The Blood God’s Gate nestled my body like a hand in a glove.
+The Blood God’s Portal nestled my body like a hand in a glove.

 And then, when I was completely filled, when my body had received every swallow of fuel it could take, the way folded open.
 I saw the world laid out before me, clear and beautiful.
 The rest of the Blood God’s power pulsed at my back, endless, encouraging, ready to lift me up no matter how many times I fell.